milkschen/openchromatinprediction/readme.txt

 ##########################

 In the next section, we specify how to download the relevant data files.
 The data for this project was obtained from the ENCODE project and from the JASPAR dataset.
-The code to obtain the latter is currently not provided (as it is made up of numerous path sensitive bash scripts) - instead, here is the link to the data:
+The code to obtain the latter is currently not provided (as it is made up of numerous path sensitive bash scripts) - instead, a link to the data is provided below.

-TODO

 A Github repository containing all our code, figures and any additional materials is here: